 ‘All old french houses are called chateaux.’
 Fleur shrugged.
 ‘You’ll see.’

-She pictured the entrance hall of her home, with its open, sandstone walls and floor, the scatter of Gabrielle’s shoes, and the handful of tasteful landscapes of pine covered mountain slopes, enchanted to change with the seasons.
+She pictured the entrance hall of her home, with its open, sandstone walls and floor, the scatter of Gabby’s shoes, and the handful of tasteful landscapes of pine covered mountain slopes, enchanted to change with the seasons.
 A soft snap and they stood there staring down at Gabby’s collection of footwear.

 ‘We don’t have a tallest tower and I am not a princess.’
 Fleur wrinkled her nose.
 ‘Not that Gabby will let that stop her.’